primagesheffield/flamegpu2-neuroblastoma/README.md

 # PRIMAGE USFD Agent Based Neuroblastoma model

+This (branch of the) repository holds the final version of the USFD agent based neuroblastoma model used as part of the multi-scale model during the Primage project.

+The below details in the README correspond to building and running the model on the PLGrid clusters Prometheus & Ares, they can be used as an example for using the model on other systems.

 ## Prerequisites

 The dependencies below are required for building the project, it's advised to that you use the newest version of any dependencies.